georgeanthony33/sei-project-01/README.md

 ### Future Features

-In general I am very pleased with the game I built given the timescales and the fact that this was the first project of the course.
+In general, I am very pleased with the game I built given the timescales and the fact that this was the first project of the course.
 That said, with some more time, I would like to work on the following:

 * Re-factor some of my code as the Characters class is lengthy.
 I think there may be scope for amalgamating each of the individual ghost chase modes into one function.
 * Adding fruits to appear in the maze at certain times, that score extra bonus points if Pac-Man eats them before they disappear.